kodjunkie/onesignal-php-sdk/README.md

 #### Register the service provider (lumen only)

-Add this line to your `bootstrap/app.php` file
+Add this line below to your `bootstrap/app.php` file

 ```php
 $app->register(\Kodjunkie\OnesignalPhpSdk\OneSignalServiceProvider::class);